-Recruitment specifically to the School of Nursing is the responsibility of the School and is assigned to the Director, School of Nursing Office of Student Affairs Office of Student Affairs for Academic Services.
-Recruitment plans and activities are directed toward achieving the following goal: Recruitment of sufficient numbers of highly qualified applicants from diverse backgrounds and groups.
+Recruitment to the School of Nursing is the responsibility of the school and is assigned within the School of Nursing Office of Student Affairs.
+Recruitment plans and activities are directed toward recruiting highly qualified applicants from diverse backgrounds.

-Recruitment activities, sponsored by the University include a variety of programs offered both on-site and at various venues.
-The School of Nursing is invited to have a representative at these events.
-Participation involves providing School of Nursing literature and on-site representation for groups of applicants at scheduled information sessions.
+The School of Nursing sponsors a variety of recruitment programs offered both on-site and at various venues.
+Participation involves providing School of Nursing informational brochures and on-site and virtual information sessions.